sgarrep/SGarrepally/Test.md

   20. Query with api_key = "" or ""="" -- Sql Injection
   21. Query with api_key = 1=1 -- Sql Injection

+ With all the above mentioned Test data and Test scenarios, it is expected to produce the resulsts in Positive test cases and give meaningful information as response for invalid data / scenarios.

+##Tests Not covered:

+The results obtained from the primary query are not in turn tested again.

 #	AUTOMATED TESTING